Convex MPC Whole Body Control RL Policy 2026

 Gravity Compensation

-The full Coriolis and gravity vector from Pinocchio is added to the feedforward torques.
-Without this, every joint has to fight gravity purely through the MPC force signal.
+I add the full Coriolis and gravity vector from Pinocchio to the feedforward torques.
+Without this, every joint has to fight gravity only through the MPC force signal.

 C(q,dq) + g(q)